balivada987/Udacity/README.md

 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+**In 1-2 sentences, explain the problem statement:
 This dataset contains customers data of bank it contains variables such as age, job,marital	education,default,housing,loan	etc. based on these variables  y has to be predicted . y is a categorical variable therefore a classification algorithm is implemented.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+**In 1-2 sentences, explain the solution:
 Logistic Regression model has been used the hyperparameters tuned are
 	C  = Regurlarization parameter
 	max_iter= maximum iterrations